nomad-coe/nomad/docs/develop/parsers.md

 energy: 1.29372
 ```

-At the top there are some general informations.
-Below that is a list of simulated systems with
+At the top there is some general information.
+Below that is a list of simulated systems
-sites and lattice describing crystal structures as well as a computed energy value as an example for
+with "sites" and "lattice" describing the crystal structure, as well as a computed energy
-a code specific quantity from a 'magic source'.
+value as an example for a code specific quantity from a 'magic source'.

 In order to convert the information from this file into the archive, we first have to
-parse the necessary quantities: the date, system, energy, etc. The *nomad-lab* Python
+parse the necessary quantities: the date, system, energy, etc. The `nomad-lab` Python
 package provides a `text_parser` module for declarative parsing of text files.
 You can
 define text file parsers like this:

 ```python
 def str_to_sites(string):
     sym, pos = string.split('(')